Mowgli: How Andy Serkis captures the beast in Benedict Cumberbatch

 Serkis' skill for chameleon-like transformations has made him the unofficial godfather of performance capture, which involves recording an actor's performance in three dimensions and mapping a digital character over the top.
 His name is so synonymous with the acting technique that he's co-founded a performance capture studio called The Imaginarium in London.
 He's also directed a new take on Rudyard Kipling's classic children's tale The Jungle Book in which a galaxy of stars used performance capture to become the story's much-loved characters.

-Mowgli: Legend of the Jungle comes to Netflix on December 7.
+Mowgli: Legend of the Jungle is streaming on Netflix now.
 Serkis actually began work on his version of the story in 2014, before Disney got in first with its own motion-captured Jungle Book in 2016.

 Serkis plays Baloo in his long-gestating, darker take on the story, performing alongside Benedict Cumberbatch as Bengal tiger Shere Khan, Cate Blanchett as the snake Kaa and Christian Bale as the panther Bagheera.
 I talked to Serkis about the film earlier this year.